Degree Requirements

 Choosing a Graduate Committee

+By the end of their third semester, students are required to establish their doctoral committee.
 The doctoral committee is composed of a minimum of four members to satisfy the Graduate School’s requirement on committee composition.
 The department strongly recommends a minimum of five members.
 At least three committee members must be from Chemistry & Biochemistry and at least four must be tenure-track (TT) faculty.
 Of the TT faculty, there should be at least two tenured Chemistry & Biochemistry faculty on the committee.
 There should be no more than one research professor or other non-tenure-track individual on a committee.

 Committee of Four: